needle-mirror/com.unity.xr.arcore/Documentation~/index.md

 ## Package contents

-This version of ARCore XR Plug-in includes:
+This version of Google ARCore XR Plug-in includes:

 * A shared library which provides implementation of the XR Subsystems listed above
 * A shader used for rendering the camera image